manojv022/Syslog/Strongswan/README.md

-🔹 Advantages
+- `Advantages`

-Fully open-source and standards-compliant
+- Fully open-source and standards-compliant

-Supports IKEv1 and IKEv2
+- Supports IKEv1 and IKEv2

-Strong encryption (AES, SHA2, etc.)
+- Strong encryption (AES, SHA2, etc.)

-Works with certificates, PSKs, or EAP authentication
+- Works with certificates, PSKs, or EAP authentication

-Integrates with RADIUS, LDAP, and Active Directory
+- Integrates with RADIUS, LDAP, and Active Directory

 Can run on Linux, FreeBSD, Android, and more